 To many, the Falkland Islands are renowned for being perhaps the most controversial British lands in the world although guests aboard expeditions to Antarctica revere them primarily for their incomparable wildlife richness.

 Found just 500 km east of the southern Patagonian coast and about 700 km north of Antarctica, the Falklands are sparsely inhabited, dramatic-looking and immensely fascinating, showcasing an astonishing fusion of biodiversity that reflects both Patagonia and Antarctica, both in terms of flora and fauna.
+To help you understand this fascinating destination, we’ve compiled this Falkland Islands travel guide.

 Home to five distinct species of penguins (including King and Rockhopper, which are difficult to see elsewhere), a large colony of Black-browed Albatross (the largest concentration in the entire region), an abundance of Elephant seals, Sea lions and plenty of migrating whales and dolphins, these South Atlantic islands are very much a sub-Antarctic haven and can easily be considered the best introduction to a fabulous journey to the White Continent.